-A: Yes, as long as the actual scenarios produced by the model and used in the calculation required by VACARVM and VA RBC meet the Calibration Criteria.
-The calibration requirements that the actual scenarios produced by the state or path dependent model must fulfill can be found in the General Instruction for LR023 (RBC) and AG VACARVM - Appendix 5 - A5.2 Gross Wealth Ratios for reserves.
+A: Yes, as long as the actual scenarios produced by the model and used in the calculation required by VA RBC meet the Calibration Criteria.
+The calibration requirements that the actual scenarios produced by the state or path dependent model must fulfill can be found in the General Instruction for LR024 (RBC).